 No firms have been sanctioned under the Iran Sanctions Act (ISA).
 Set to expire in August 2006, legislation in the 109th Congress (the "Iran Freedom Support Act, P.L.
-109-293) extended it until December 31, 2011, terminated application to Libya, and added provisions, although with substantial Administration flexibility in implementation.
+109-293) extended it until December 31, 2011, terminated application to Libya, and added provisions, although with Administration flexibility in implementation.
 Proposed ISA-related legislation in the 110th Congress, such as H.R.
-1400, which passed the House on September 25, 2007, would remove some of that flexibility.
-See also CRS Report RL32048, Iran: U.S. Concerns and Policy Responses, by Kenneth Katzman.
+1400 (passed by the House on September 25, 2007), would remove some flexibility.
+See CRS Report RL32048, Iran: U.S. Concerns and Policy Responses, by Kenneth Katzman.